AuslanderLab/ERVmancer/README.md

 See internal cluster docs or Notion for more information.
 For default testing of ervmancer on your local machine, see below:

-To set up a fresh environment to test ervmancer locally:
+To set up a fresh environment to build/test ervmancer locally:

 ```bash
 conda create -n ervmancer_local